leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw4.md

 - Navigate through the `twitter_output` object, what tag/namne is associated with the actual tweet (no code)
   - hint1: the 10th tweet starts with "White House requesting"
   - hint2: you could also look at the [Example Response](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets) in the documentation.
-- How many tweets are in this object?
-(Try navigating `twitter_output`, there are multiple ways of inferring this, one line code)
+- How many different tweets are in this object?
+(Try navigating `twitter_output`, there are multiple ways of inferring this, can be a one line code)

 #### Q2 Data wrangling